 I started writing songs with my best friend Russell Aylett when we were 18 years old.
 At 25 we had a Management deal and had toured with 80's pop favorites "Brother Beyond".
 For one reason or another that was as close to real success that we ever got and our band dissolved a year later.

-2011 in many ways the worst of my life.
-I got divorced and being a part-time Dad took me to the edge of sanity.
+2011 in many ways was the worst year of my life.
+I separated from my wife and becoming a part-time Dad to 3 children was an extremely painful adjustment.
 I threw myself into songwriting and persuaded some of the members of the covers band to start playing original songs.
 The guitarist and I started collaborating and ADProject was born.
 The first 3 years were great and we recorded 2 albums and played a number of successful shows.
-The final 2 years were filled with frustrations and varying levels of commitment from the other members of the band.
+The final 2 years though were filled with frustrations, disappointments and varying levels of commitment from the other members of the band.
 In March 2017 we played our final gig.

-Upon release in January 2020, it was streamed 10,000 times on Spotify in 8 weeks by far my most successful song to date.
-I have since been nominated for Best Solo Artist in the highly regarded "ESSEX Panic Awards".
+Upon release in January 2020, it was streamed 10,000 times in 8 weeks by far my most successful song to date.
+Shortly after that I was nominated for Best Solo Artist in the highly regarded "ESSEX Panic Awards".